 equal or friend rather than as something to further abuse or

 To discover immediate outcomes

-of treating Earth, nature and our inner nature justly and with
+of an activity story that helps us treat Earth, nature and our inner nature justly and with

 To learn how to obtain a natural

 To enjoy the benefits from